 Clocking in is when a user begins their user shift, and is a time-tracking tool for measuring shifts.
 Configured users, no matter if they process orders on the POS or are a non-ordering role (such as a chef) can clock in or out.

-Logging on is when a clocked-in user accesses the Order screen.
-Only users who can process orders can log on to the Order screen.
+Logging on is when a clocked-in user accesses the Register screen.
+Only users who can process orders can log on to the Register screen.

 Start a user shift by clocking in.
 See Clocking in and out.